E-mail Access Information

 Set your incoming mail server to

-Your client should have a checkbox for connecting with SSL.
-It may also be labeled “TLS” or something like “Use encryption.”
-Make sure this box is checked, and that the port, if listed, is “993”.
+Your client should have a checkbox for connecting with encryption.
+It may be labeled “TLS” or “STARTTLS”, or possibly something like “Use encryption.”
+Make sure this box is checked, and that the port, if listed, is “143”.

 If you are unable to find a place for setting the connection to use SSL, or are unsure about the proper configuration, please contact the EECS Systems group.
 We will be happy to help ensure that your account’s security is protected.